Drug & Alcohol Rehab County Durham & Near County Durham

 While residential drug and alcohol rehab in County Durham has many benefits in more severe cases, it’s not for everyone.

-In fact, it’s specifically designed for high-risk clients, with major examples being:
+In fact, rehab is specifically designed for high-risk clients, with major examples being:

 - People drinking 25 or more units of alcohol a day with co-occurring mental health issues